rhysd/YourFukurou/README.md

 You can put `config.json` in the application directory.
 You can configure this app with it.
 Properties of the json are below:

+### `expand_tweet`

+It controls tweets in timeline should be expanded or not.
+Value can be one of `"always"`, `"focused"` and `"never"`.
+If `"always"`, all tweets are expanded.
+If `"focused"`, only focused tweet is expanded and others are collapsed.
+If `"never"`, all tweets are collapsed.

+Collapsed tweet is displayed in one line (when it has quote, it will be two lines) and many things in tweet will be simplified.

+Default value is `"always"`.

 ### `notification`

 Enable/Disable notification from app.